ASFHyP3/gis-services/image_server/server_setup.md

 These steps only need to be run once per AWS account.

-1. Upload an SSL certificate into AWS ACM
+1. Upload an SSL certificate into AWS Certificate Manger (ACM)
    * The same Tools certificate can be used for any of our deployments

 2. Import a public key in the AWS EC2 console by setting up a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).